jtoth7824/newsSearchApp/README.md

 ## Installation

-* Copy files locally to one's machine
-* Install dependencies by executing the following in a terminal window in directory where files were copied.
+Fork or clone the repo.
+Make sure to install all the dependencies by running the following command:

 **npm install**

 ## Usage

-Once installed, the user can launch the application from a terminal window as follows:
+To use this application once installed, the user launches the application from a terminal window as follows:

 **npm start**

+This will then open a browser window at localhost:3000.

+## Technologies

+* React
+* axios
+* Bootstrap
+* Javascript

 ## Repository